Tuning

 An Introduction to Tuning

-If you've never tuned a harp before, and don't know that much about the whole process, then this video is for you.
-It explains in depth how to go about tuning a lever harp in the Key of C, starting with basics like what a tuning key is.
+If you've never tuned a harp before, and are unsure of the whole process, then this video is for you.
+It explains in depth and at a gentle pace how to tune a lever harp in the Key of C, starting with basics like what a tuning key is.

 Tuning a Lever Harp in the Key of E-flat